orrgorenn/KinokoG/README.md

 ## MapleGlory

+This project is based on [Kinoko](https://github.com/iw2d/kinoko), 80% of logic is done by Kinoko's developer.
+Main difference between the repos is the addition of A LOT of quests -- not all conform with GMS behaviour.

 ## Setup

-Basic configuration is available via environment variables - the names and default values of the configurable options are defined in [ServerConstants.java](src/main/java/mapleglory/server/ServerConstants.java) and [ServerConfig.java](src/main/java/mapleglory/server/ServerConfig.java).
+Basic configuration is available via environment variables - the names and default values of the configurable options are defined in [ServerConstants.java](src/main/java/mapleglory/server/ServerConstants.java) and [ServerConfig.java](src/main/java/mapleglory/server/ServerConfig.java), and in `.env`.

 #### Java setup